Nemocas/AbstractAlgebra.jl/docs/src/polynomial.md

 ## Generic univariate polynomial types

-AbstractAlgebra.jl provides a generic polynomial type based on Julia arrays which is implemented in `src/generic/Poly.jl`.
+AbstractAlgebra.jl provides a generic polynomial type coefficientd on Julia arrays which is implemented in `src/generic/Poly.jl`.

 These generic polynomials have type `Generic.Poly{T}` where `T` is the type of